-- b.
+- a.
+Verify the identity of the beneficial owner of the client and/or the person on whose behalf a transaction is being conducted, corroborating the information provided. - b.
 Understand the ownership and control structure of the client; - c.
 Conduct ongoing due diligence and scrutiny, i.e. Perform ongoing scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with our knowledge of the client, its business and risk profile, taking into account, where necessary, the client's source of funds. - d.
 GEPL shall review the due diligence measures including verifying again the identity of the client and obtaining information on the purpose and intended nature of the business relationship, as the case may be, when there are suspicions of money laundering or financing of the activities relating to terrorism or where there are doubts about the adequacy or veracity of previously obtained client identification data; and - e.
 GEPL shall periodically update all documents, data or information of all clients and beneficial owners collected under the CDD process. - f.
-In case of client being a non-profit organization1, registration required on the DARPAN Portal of NITI Aayog, if not already registered, and maintain such registration records for a period of five years after the business relationship between a client and the GEPL has ended or the account has been closed, whichever is later. - II.
+In case of client being a non-profit organization, registration required on the DARPAN Portal of NITI Aayog, if not already registered, and maintain such registration records for a period of five years after the business relationship between a client and the GEPL has ended or the account has been closed, whichever is later.

+II.
 Reliance on third party for due diligence: